CoolguyTC/BPR-Mod-Config/README.md

 - Make it even more presentable.
 - Create map configurator.
 - Translate vehicle ID to name.
+- Make a GUI version with vehicle images :D

 ---
 **Questions and Answers**